karendm/KEV-IN/README.md

 The KEV-IN bash script can be used to extract CISA Known Exploited Vulnerabilities from Nessus CSV files.

 ## Description
 The Known Exploited Vulnerability Ingestor (abbreviated KEV-IN) is a tool that extracts CVEs contained in the [Known Exploited Vulnerabilities (KEV) Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) from Nessus CSV files.
-The purpose is to provide recipients of penetration testing services with a focused list of KEVs for prioritized mitigation, since KEVs pose a higher risk to environments, based on the threat landscape.
+The purpose is to provide recipients of penetration testing services with a focused list of KEVs for prioritized mitigation, since KEVs pose a higher risk to environments based on the threat landscape.

 KEV-IN is meant to be a temporary solution until a more streamlined process for deriving KEVs from scan results is implemented.
 The tool should be run in Kali and used on each Nessus scan CSV during an engagement.
-The output CSV file can be shared with stakeholders, in the even that KEVs were identified.
+The output CSV file can be shared with stakeholders in the event that KEVs were identified.

 ## Usage